Cape May vacation rentals

 Like the rest of the Jersey Shore, Cape May’s liveliest season kicks off on Memorial Day with a Memorial Day Ceremony.
 The pleasant weather is accompanied by plenty of outdoor activities, such as the Independence Day Parade, Baby Parade (open to those ages 12 and younger), the MidAtlantic big game fishing tournament, and Rotary Park Concerts throughout the season.
 Cape May is known as one of the world’s best spots for birding in the autumn, with a fall festival dedicated to the peak migration.
 Though the temperatures drop as it nears December, the cozy Christmas spirit comes to life, with the decorated Victorian homes looking straight out of a storybook; Christmas Candlelight House Tours have been running here since 1973.
 The first few months of the year are the chilliest, but also mark a quiet time to take in the Cape.

-What are the top things to do in Cape May?
+Top things to do in Cape May

 Victorian Homes and Emlen Physick Estate